Chloe Maxmin: Early life and education

 Maxmin was born in 1992 and grew up on a venison farm in Nobleboro, Maine.
 She attended Lincoln Academy.
 Inspired by a 2005 proposal by Plum Creek Development Company to develop Moosehead Lake in the North Maine Woods, she founded the Lincoln Academy Climate Action Club as a ninth grader..
 Her late father, Jim Maxmin, was a CEO of Volvo, and her mother, Shoshana Zuboff, is an academic and author.
+She is Jewish.

 The Climate Action Club conducted a massive reusable shopping bag campaign, established a no-idling policy on the Lincoln Academy campus, recycled 4,000 batteries and won a $5,000 national award to install solar panels at the school.
 In part for her work with the Climate Action Club, Maxmin was featured on the "Communities" episode during Season 3 of Big Ideas for a Small Planet in 2009 and was one of ten national winners of the Gloria Barron Prize for Young Heroes in 2010.

 Maxmin graduated from Lincoln Academy in 2010 and attended Harvard University beginning in the fall of 2011.
 At Harvard, Maxmin led the Community Action Committee and co-founded the Divest Harvard campaign focused on ending the University's endowment relationship with fossil fuel companies.
 Divest Harvard began with 10 participants in 2012 and grew to almost 70,000 by 2015.

 Maxmin was named a Green Hero by Rolling Stone, and received an annual Brower Youth Award, both in 2013.
 In 2014, the Maine Women's Fund presented her with the 2014 Samantha Smith Award for her youth activism and work toward social change.

 Maxmin graduated from Harvard University in 2015 with a degree in social studies and a minor in environmental science and public policy and returned to Maine.